-GHG emissions for bio-based hydrocarbon fuels are most commonly evaluated through a life-cycle assessment, which calculates the amount of greenhouse gases that are released per unit of fuel over the entire production process, from the growing of the corn to the process and delivery, to the emissions when they are burned.
+GHG emissions for bio-based hydrocarbon fuels are most commonly evaluated through life-cycle assessment, а which calculates the amount of greenhouse gases that are released per unit of fuel over the entire production process, from the growing of the corn to the process and delivery, to the emissions when they are burned.
 Emissions reductions are higher for advanced renewable fuels.
 (Environmental Energy and Study Institute, "Biofuels Vs. Gasoline: The Emissions Gap Is Widening," September 2016).
-Gevo's product line focuses on decarbonization of the process to give each of its biofuels, chemicals, and co-products the lowest carbon life-cycle assessment (LCA) possible.
+Gevo's product line focuses on decarbonization of the process to give each of its biofuels,

+The corn in our area of the Midwest is grown primarily for its protein content, which becomes high-value nutrition products.
+Animals turn vegetable protein into a complete protein that supplies essential amino acids for human consumption. chemicals, and co-products the lowest carbon life-cycle assessment (LCA) possible.
 Sadly, not all LCA models are the same.
 Some groups choose to use emissions factors and allocation mechanisms that are not fully transparent or scientifically accurate.
 At Gevo, we have chosen to set the bar as high as possible today by using the best-in-class LCA tool, Argonne National Laboratory's GREET model.